hyphaltip/CSHL_NGS/lecture/NGS_DNA.slides.md

 #Sequence data sources

 * Sanger
     * Long reads, high quality, expensive
 * Illumina
     * Short reads 50-150bp (HiSeq) and up to 250bp (MiSeq)
     * Cheap and Dense read total (HiSeq 200-300M paired-reads for ~$2k)
 * 454
     * Longish reads 300-500 bp, some homopolymer seq problems,
     * Expensive ($10k for 1M reads), recent chemistry problems
 * PacBio
     * Long reads, but small amount (10k)
     * Low seq quality and not cheap
     * Can help augement assemblies, but not good enough on its own

+---
+#Sequence data source (cont)

 * SOLiD
     * Short reads, 30-50bp.
 Reasonably price-point for the density
     * 1/5 as many reads as Illumina HiSeq
 * Ion Torrent
     * Cheaper machine, fast, 100bp reads and reported 100M
     * Quality okay for some applications

 ---
 #Sequencer comparisons